The Human Truth Foundation

 q=199.

 Georgia does relatively well in ensuring human rights and freedom, compared to many other countries.
-Georgia does better than average when it comes to its nominal commitment to Human Rights20 (amongst the highest in Asia), supporting personal, civil & economic freedoms21, LGBT equality22 (one of the best in Asia), commentary in Human Rights Watch reports23, its success in fighting anti-semitic prejudice24, freethought25 and in opposing gender inequality26.
+Georgia does better than average in its nominal commitment to Human Rights19 (amongst the highest in Asia), supporting personal, civil & economic freedoms20, LGBT equality21 (one of the highest in Asia), commentary in Human Rights Watch reports22, its success in fighting anti-semitic prejudice23, freethought24 and in opposing gender inequality25.
 But, things still need to improve in Georgia.
-Georgia does worse than average for the rate of gender bias (from 7 indicators)27 (still good for Asia), supporting press freedom28 (still good for Asia) and in speed of uptake of HR treaties29.
-"Georgia does not have an effective independent mechanism for investigating abuse by law enforcement officials", including in cases of alleged torture, and any investigations tend to be downplayed, with minimal charges being raised against officials30.
+Georgia does worse than average in the rate of gender bias (from 7 indicators)26 (still good for Asia), eliminating modern slavery27, its average Freedom in the World rating (still low for Asia) and in supporting press freedom28 (still high for Asia).
+"Georgia does not have an effective independent mechanism for investigating abuse by law enforcement officials", including in cases of alleged torture, and any investigations tend to be downplayed, with minimal charges being raised against officials29.

 For tables, charts and commentary, see: